The Green Hornet

 Though the same company produced both The Green Hornet and Batman, they had little in common beyond that aspect.
 With the comic books in circulation at the time, everybody I knew waited on bated breath for the arrival of Batman.
 However, what we got was loaded with heavy camp and semi-comedic storytelling.
 The TV show was better than nothing, we thought.
 However, The Green Hornet‘s entry soon after brought with it, as TV.com noted, “… a more serious and realistic approach to masked crimefighting.”
 While we put up with Batman, which in many ways with its 60s psychedelia played much better for adults than those just entering their teens, we utterly ate up The Green Hornet on its weekly run.
 The production company even thought a cross-over episode between the two would somehow enhance both series.
 It didn’t.

 As mentioned in my previous post, the reasons for our excitement then, and the enduring love for this program in the decades since, was very clear.
 In conjunction with that more serious style, it was primarily for the likes of Kato (as portrayed by Bruce Lee) in the cast.
 Sidekicks were a well-known commodity in comics, yet none came close to this character on the small screen.
-You simply couldn’t your eyes off of Kato, or Lee for that matter.
+You simply couldn’t take your eyes off of Kato, or Lee for that matter.
 On the schoolyard back in the day, everybody emulated Kato (no one even attempted to imitate Burt Ward’s Robin).
 Additionally, though both series had iconic cars, we’d take the Hornet’s weapons-strewn Black Beauty Chrysler hands down.
 You could imagine the uproar the show’s cancellation after only one season had on us.
 ABC didn’t have the decency to do re-runs afterwards, a travesty fans of the show hold against them to this day.

 For me, all of this can be crystallized in one particular episode and specific scene from The Green Hornet.